Core Rules

 • suffering damage to CTRL

-When panicking, a PC has 0 GD and all of their attacks are impaired.
+When panicking, an adventurer is exposed (at 0 Guard) and all of their attacks are impaired.

 Deprivation